jianminchen/Leetcode_Julia/README.md

 Dec.
 3, 2018

 I solve 325 algorithm.
 I plan to solve 4 medium level tree algorithms, 3 hard level tree algorithms, and solve as many stack medium level algorithms as possible before Dec.
 9, 2018.
 There are 18 medium level stack algorithms.
 I need to take one code screen before Dec.
 9, 2018, and I like to push myself hard to learn through the practice.

+I failed to pass Indeed.com Japan code screen.
+The code challenges are really tough.
+It looks like hackerrank platform.